SchmidtJonathan1/k8s_cluster/README.md

 -K  = become root user
 -vv = verbose level two (debug mode)

-**Notes:
+**Notes:**
-Add your client hostname, username and userpassword to inventory.yml or use ssl certificate for ansible.**
+* Add your client hostname, username and userpassword to inventory.yml or use ssl certificate for ansible.

+* To set up a lab enviroment, you need two++ virutal machines (VirtualBox, VMware ...)
+VM system requirements minimum:
+2 GB RAM
+2 CPU (depence on the enviroment)